ddliu/motto/README.md

 motto path/to/index.js
 ```

+## Nodejs Module Capable

+The module environment is almost capable with Nodejs [spec](http://nodejs.org/api/modules.html).

+Some Nodejs modules(without core module dependencies) can be used directly in Motto.

+## Create Core Module

+You can implement a Nodejs module in Motto and use it in your javascript file.

+Refer to the test file for more details.

 ## TODO

-- Make it capable with Nodejs
-- Add interface to inject core module
 - More tests

 ## Changelog